wagner-aos/kodekloud-game-of-pods-solution/pento/commands.md

 ### Pento

-Troubleshooting Nodes and Deploying File Server
+Troubleshooting Nodes and Deploying File Server according to below architecture.

 ![](images/pento-architecture.png)

 1. The Game of Pods cluster is Broken!
-Troubleshoot, fix the cluster issues and then deploy the below architecture to unlock our Image Gallery!
+Troubleshoot, fix the cluster issues and then deploy the above architecture to unlock our Image Gallery!

 Master node: coredns deployment has image: 'k8s.gcr.io/coredns:1.6.7' Fix kube-apiserver.
 Make sure its running and healthy.